yellowfish15/HDD-Energy-Simulator/README.md

 Run the Python script to generate the graphs with Mathplotlib: `python get_results.py` The generated graphs will be saved as PDF files in the `results` directory under each of the three tested HDDs.

+## Additional Files
+- ```algo.py``` contains the implementation of the five algorithms discussed in our study, plus the default "no" algorithm.
+- ```HDD.py``` contains the implementation of the three sample HDDs we chose to simulate in our study.
+- ```constants.py``` simply contain some miscellaneous constants used across the files to prevent re-running workload generations.

+## Results
+The visual results of our study used in our paper are contained in the `results` directory, sorted by the Hard Drive the result was collected on.
+Running ```get_results.py``` will re-generate these graphs on the workloads found in the `workloads` directory.